verifast/verifast/docs/rust-reference/src/introduction.md

 ghost commands present in the program, and does not violate semantic well-typedness due to unwinding, respectively.
-Finally, note that since VeriFast for Rust uses the rustc frontend, which assumes a particular compilation target architecture, VeriFast for Rust's result will only hold for the current target architecture.
+Finally, note that since VeriFast for Rust uses the rustc frontend, which assumes a particular compilation target architecture and particular [configuration options](https://doc.rust-lang.org/reference/conditional-compilation.html), VeriFast for Rust's result will only hold for the current target architecture and configuration options.

 ## The state of VeriFast